An Advanced Look Into Causation, Prevention & Possible Solutions for Soft Tissue Injuries of the Achilles

 Atrophy is arguably a bigger issue than scar tissue.
 Whether you have a ankle/lower leg injury or have recently had an operation in that area, you will find that the joint has a more limited range of motion than you had before.
 In most cases, this is due to atrophy - the shortening of connective tissue in the lower leg, knee and/or ankle due to inactivity.
 In cases where atrophy exists, it is very important to stretch and do gentle exercise to nip this problem in the bud before it becomes a chronic (long-lasting) issue.
 If you are currently recovering from a Achilles injury speak with your physician about stretches and exercise.

 When done properly under recommendation of a physician, stretches have a proven track record of assisting in the speedy recovery of many patients.
 This is without doubt, the final essential tool for complete achilles/ankle injury recovery.
 Once a patient deals with the swelling and inflammation through use of a Cold Compress or Ice Pack, then begins the

 TShellz Wrap, all the while keeping rested to keep stress off the injury.
-Once the injury has healed, it is time to take the third and final step to recovery by beginning a rehabilitation stretching regimen.
+Once your recovery has made significant progress, it is time to take the third and final step to recovery by beginning a rehabilitation stretching regimen.

 Before making the transition to crutches, physical therapists prescribe gentle stretching of an injured achilles, especially if your are recovering from achilles reattachment surgery.
 They don't prescribe this to annoy you - it is in fact the most important part of injury recovery.
 You probably know of someone that chose not to do these stretches as it is common - and they paid a high price for it.
 By not listening to the therapist (ie. not stretching), there is a huge chance of re-injury or even sustaining an injury greater than the original injury ever was.